kylereddoch/IT140-Python/README.md

 \
 ![Written in Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)

-These are the scripts that I create while in my Python class at SNHU.
+These are the scripts that I created while in my Python class (IT-140) at SNHU.

 If you have found these to be helpful, please consider sponsoring my work or donating.